 - Gateway address: the IP address of the gateway to check using "arping" - System interface: Name of network device where to send ARP REQUEST packets.
 Needs to be set only if the node cannot find interface to use based on system routing, and if used it implies also using source address 0.0.0.0 for the requests, to be able to ping gateway even if Sbc node has no other IP address than the VIP one on the subnet towards gateway.
 Please use only if needed specifically, in usual cases leave empty. - Number of pings to fail: sets after how many failed pings the gateway will be considered being unreachable - Number of pings to succeed: sets how many pings have to pass to consider the gateway reachable again - Ping interval: sets ping interval in seconds - Ping timeout: sets timeout in seconds, how long to wait for ping answer.
-(Typically, it takes a bit more than one second to detect unreachable address, so recommended default value for timeout is 2 seconds.) - Weight to increase/decrease by: sets weight to modify default HA node weight (100) if gateway is reachable, to make node with higher weight become new HA master.
+(Typically, it takes a bit more than one second to detect unreachable address, so recommended default value for timeout is 2 seconds.) - Weight to increase/decrease by: sets weight to modify HA node VRRP priority (default 250) if gateway is reachable, to make node with higher priority become new HA master.
 Using value of 0 for the Weight will make the node go into HA FAULT state if gateway is unreachable, instead of just modifying weight which is not recommended, as can lead to both nodes going into FAULT state even if the gateway check would return false negative result.
+When modifying this value, please consider also the global config option for the HA priority, as the sum of priority and the increase value must not get above 254 or below 1.